mezmo/terraform-provider-mezmo/docs/resources/publish_pipeline.md

 ### Required

 - `pipeline_id` (String) The id of the pipeline to monitor for publishing.
 Any changes to its components will trigger a publish.
 This pipeline must be configured in a child module with an `output`.
-- `updated_at` (String) The timestamp of the pipeline's last update.
-This should always be a reference to the `updated_at` field of the child module's `output` of the pipeline to be pusblished.